Skip to content

 Annual Membership Program

-Annual membership at the Ximenez-Fatio House Museum provides critical support to the sustainability of the museum property and grounds and allows us to continue our mission of historic preservation, restoration, and education.
-Without these very important funds we would not be able to continue the legacy of the women who worked tirelessly to provide for their families and their guests for 225 years.
+Annual membership at the Ximenez-Fatio House Museum provides critical support to the sustainability of the museum property and grounds.
+It allows us to continue our mission of historic preservation, restoration, and education.
+Without these very important funds, we could not continue the legacy of the women who worked tirelessly to provide for their families and guests for 225 years.

 Thank you to our current and future members for your support!